Departments and research groups

 Our Faculty organises its core tasks in the field of education and research through 7 departments, each comprising a number of research groups.
 Get to know them all below.

-Department of Bioscience Engineering
+Department of Bioengineering Sciences

 Department Chair: Prof. Dr. Dominique Maes